$G_4$-Fluxes

 julia> gf4 = family_of_g4_fluxes(qsm_model, m1, m2, check = false)

-A family of G4 fluxes:
+Family of G4 fluxes:

 - Elementary quantization checks: not executed

-- Verticality checks: not executed
+- Transversality checks: not executed

 - Non-abelian gauge group: breaking pattern not analyzed